6 Signs You Should See an Emergency Dentist in St. John

 About the Author

 Dr. Scott Kapers has been practicing dentistry for over 25 years.
 He completed his undergraduate work and attended dental school at Indiana University.
 During emergency care, he utilizes sedation dentistry to make the treatment experience pain free.
-If you think you may have a dental emergency, you can reach out to him on his website or at 219-322-9920.
+If you think you may have a dental emergency, you can reach out to him at (219) 322-9920.

 Creating Smiles, PC, located in St. John and Valparaiso, Indiana, offers everything you need for a healthy smile and a healthier life.
 Dr. Kapers and his team can take the anxiety and uncertainty out of dental visits with sedation dentistry, and we're the premier provider of dental implants in the region.